diaoyinlong/blog/about.md

 permalink: /about/
 ---

 [刁寅龙](https://github.com/diaoyinlong) is a developer and tester.
-He is keen on resolving problem through tech way.
+He enaged in promoting test efficiency by develop method.